metrorailings/OwlBlog/content/posts/2022-circa-millions-week-8-predictions.md

 ##### _Injuries_

 Maybe this week will be the week Darren Waller finally starts for Vegas.
+Then again a bug seems to wreaking havoc across the Raiders locker, although McDaniels has said it shouldn't be any real cause for concern.

 The key names to watch for New Orleans will be Marshon Lattimore, Michael Thomas, and Jarvis Landry.
+None of these players are expected to play.

 ##### _Weather_